aiplanethub/introduction-to-time-series-analysis/time-series-analysis-an-introduction/935-Introduction to Time Series Analysis.md

 ### Assumptions About Time Series Data
-* The main assumption in time series data is that it assumes that the past patterns and behaviors will continue in the future.
+* The primary assumption in time series data is that it assumes that the past patterns and behaviors will continue in the future.

 ### How is it Different From Normal Machine Learning Problems?
 In both types of problems, time plays a role, with historical data being used to train a model to predict the future.
 Both machine learning datasets are a collection of observations.
 So, what is the difference?

-In a normal machine learning dataset, all historical observations are treated equally, whereas time series is a sequence of observations, they are captured sequentially in time, therefore in the case of time series, the observations follow some order.
+In a normal machine learning dataset, all historical observations are treated equally, whereas time series is a sequence of observations.
+These are captured sequentially in time; therefore, in the case of time series, the observations follow some order.

 ## Examples of Time Series Data